-CHSE Odisha 12th Plus II Results 2018: How to check at chseodisha.nic.in
+CHSE Odisha +2 12th Result 2018: How to check at chseodisha.nic.in

-CHSE Odisha 12th result 2018: The result of +2 Class 12 (Arts, Commerce) examination 2018 will be released today, on Saturday June 9, by the Council of Higher Secondary Education (CHSE), Odisha at 10:30 am.
+CHSE Odisha 12th result 2018: The result of +2 Class 12 (Arts, Commerce) examination 2018 has been released today, on Saturday June 9, by the Council of Higher Secondary Education (CHSE), Odisha at 10:30 am.
 All those students who had appeared for the same can check their respective scores at the official websites — chseodisha.nic.in, orissaresults.nic.in.
 The Plus II examination was conducted from March 6 to March 29 and around 2.84 lakh students have appeared for the Arts, Commerce examination this year that was held in 1,106 centres.
 Students will be able to check their marks from 11 am onwards, an official mentioned.

 Read | CHSE Odisha +2 12th Result 2018 LIVE Updates